Film commissions of £4,000 to support South West filmmakers - D&CFilm

 The finished films will premiere at Two Short Nights Film Festival, which takes place at Exeter Phoenix from 27-29 November 2019.

-The deadline for submissions is Thursday 28 February, so act fast if you are interested in applying.
+Thursday 28 February, The new deadline is 14 Mar, with interviews currently scheduled for 27 Mar.
+All the other details are the same so act fast if you are interested in applying.
 For more information and to apply, head over to Two Short Nights Film Festival website.

 The commissions have helped produce a shed load of super films and been party to launching and enhancing many a career, while offering some wonderful viewing on the way.
 Take a trip down our memorable coverage of Two Short Nights to see what we mean.